-Machu Picchu is one of the wonders of the world and is one of the main attractions in Peru.
-Most of the people who visit the Andean country are here to tour the wonderful Inca complex.
+In Machu Picchu, llamas are foreign like anyone, the true citadel owner are the spectacled bears, overflying are forbidden, it is earthquake-proof, the Spanish conquerors never found it, among others.
+These are unknown Machu Picchu Facts finally revealed for the future visitant.
 But what do you know about this place?
-There is much that is known and unknown about this enchanting place, but there are things that are quite interesting to know.
+Whether you are organizing a trip, a vacation, even a honeymoon in Machu Picchu, there is much that is unknown, but there are others that are quite interesting to know.
 That is why together with Machu Travel Peru we will begin to tell you about some impressive Machu Picchu facts.
-These facts can not only be seen on a guided tour of the complex but also in the wonderful site museum.
-Know everything about this wonderful and enchanting magical place!
+These facts can not only be seen on a guided tour of the complex but also in the incredible site museum.
+Know everything about this stunning and enchanting, magical place!

 25 of the most impressive Machu Picchu facts